downtowndev/WakeUpCallWebsite/privacy.md

 Personal information you disclose to us

-In Short: We collect personal information that you provide to us such as name, address, contact information, passwords and security data, payment information, and social media login data.
+In Short: We collect personal information that you provide to us such as name, address, contact information, phone number, passwords and security data, payment information, and social media login data.

 We collect personal information that you voluntarily provide to us when registering at the Apps, expressing an interest in obtaining information about us or our products and services, when participating in activities on the Apps (such as posting messages in our online forums or entering competitions, contests or giveaways) or otherwise contacting us.